05/02/2008 English German

 The fact that rents are rising during a housing crisis is somehow logical, because more people are entering this market.
 San Francisco is also a leader in this regard, despite low foreclosures.
 Rents in San Francisco have increased by 14.4 percent compared to last year.
 Somehow, we seem to be magically drawn to cities that come with high rents!

-Figure [13]: The lever that you have to pull up to
+Figure [13]: The lever that you have to pull up to divert the water from the bathtub to the shower.

-Angelika The translation of "Ich habe ja schon einmal im" to English is "I have already once in the".
-Rundbrief 08/2007 The somewhat unusual American windows have been reported on, but American showers also have their quirks.
+Angelika In Rundbrief 08/2007 I previously reported on the somewhat unusual windows here in America, but American showers also have their quirks.
 There have been several amusing scenes in our apartment when German overnight guests were baffled by our shower because they didn't know how to turn on the water.

 In older houses and simpler motels that don't have modern shower cabins but instead have bathtubs combined with showerheads, you need some detective skills to operate the fixtures.
 When you turn on the faucet, the water initially comes out of the bathtub spout.
 First, you need to determine the desired temperature by turning the knob.
-Then, you have to pull the lever with the round head (see illustration 13) on the bathtub faucet to redirect the water to the showerhead.
+Then, you have to pull the lever with the round head (see Figure 13) on the bathtub faucet to redirect the water to the showerhead.

 Figure [14]: The faucet to turn the water on and off.